jamesthomasdavidson/FAT_System/README.md

 This program has the framework layed down to implement different directories and directory navigation on the img file.
 I didn't finish it however, but it is there.

+PS Dont understand why the spacing and indentation is really weird, everything was converted to spaces before upload.

 Enjoy!